aiosin/comvi/README.md

         - skimage
         - scipy
         - cv2
-        - pickle (not sure if pickle in stdlib)
         - matplotlib for 2d plot-viz
-        - (rest should be in stdlib)
 - comvi C++:
     - not sure
     - probably only vanilla c++11/14 (?) apart from: